-An anonymous Twitter user claims his cousin went to school with Darren Grimes and Grimes was given a nasty nickname after he was caught masturbating under the desk in year 9.
+In July 2021, an anonymous Twitter user claimed his cousin went to school with Darren Grimes and shared a nasty nickname Grimes was given.

-Grimes denies sending the DMs and claims the screenshots shared on social media are not genuine.
+Grimes denied sending the DMs and claims the screenshots shared on social media are not genuine.

 On Wednesday (14 July), he tweeted a message to the account who shared the screenshots, writing: "You're sharing fake messages and doing so gleefully, even reposting them in attempt to bully someone (I assume) you disagree with politically."

 This being social media, many people have jumped on the bandwagon against Grimes, but some have pointed out that this amounts to online bullying.

 One user said: "Dislike the man a lot.
 But this is bullying of the highest order."

 Grimes retweeted a tweet from a trainee counsellor, who wrote: "I hope Darren Grimes has been supported while this juvenile, malicious bullying has been going on, and I hope the supposedly progressive people behind it can take a look in the mirror at some point."

 If you've been impacted by online bullying, you can the Mind Infoline on 0300 123 3393 or visit the website for guidance and support.